ultimateai/Blog/_posts/2024-01-23-developer-portal.markdown

 ## Closing thoughts

 It's been a long road with the Developer Portal, but the work makes the reward even sweeter.
 Once the project is ready there are no monthly payments, limitations on users, and the portal is there to last.
 The maintenance cost is next to nothing.
 No new features will come for free but having developed all the features we actually care about is like having a tailor made suit.
-We are able to align our processes as we like with code review, content reviews, version control and automatization with Github actions.
-I would wholeheartedly recommend this approach to anyone if they prioretise long therm benefits over having something out quick.
+We are able to align our processes as we like with code review, content reviews, version control and aromatization with Github actions.
+I would wholeheartedly recommend this approach to anyone if they prioritise long therm benefits over having something out quick.
 Please feel free to reach out to us if you have any questions.